owenutley/pokemon_chart/README.md

 This Program uses the pokeapi at pokeapi.com

 It uses the api to pull stats and a few other information pieces to put together a chart for comparisons.

+The data.json file is used for temperary storage for data pulled from the api.
+The information in the file currently if changed will not result in breaking the Program at runtime.